 The basic EPS is determined by the net income dividing the weighted average of outstanding stocks, without the consideration of the treasury stocks holding by the Company.
 The diluted EPS is under the assumption that all potential ordinary stocks have been converted into ordinary stocks at the beginning of the period.
 The revenue and expense generated from the conversion should be included in the computation.
-The unsecured overseas convertible bond has anti-dilutive effect, and as a result, it would not be considered while calculating the dilution.

 For the year ended December 31, 2015

-Weighted average outstanding ings per hare
+outstanding Earnings per share

-Inco ome after tax common stock (in dollars)
+Inc ome after tax common stock (in dollars)

 Basic earnings per share (in thousands)

 Net income \$ 8,762,257 3,116,361 \$ 2.81

 Dilutive effect of employee bonuses - 33,769

 Diluted earnings per share \$ 8,762,257 3,150,130 \$ 2.78

 For the year ended December 31, 2014

-Weighted average Ear nings per

-outstanding share
+outstanding Earnings per share

-Inc ome after tax common stock (in dollars)
+Income after tax co common stock (in dollars)

 Basic earnings per share (in thousands)

 Net income \$ 11,744,414 3,116,361 \$ 3.77

 Dilutive effect of employee bonuses - 23,110

 Diluted earnings per share \$ 11,744,414 3,139,471 \$ 3.74

-As employees' bonus could be distributed in the form of stock or cash, the diluted EPS computation shall include those estimated shares that would be increased from employees' stock bonus issuance in the weighted-average number of common shares outstanding during the reporting period, which taking into account the dilutive effects of stock bonus on potential common shares.
+As employees' bonus could be distributed in the form of stock or cash, the diluted EPS computation shall include those estimated shares that would be increased from employees' stock bonus issuance in the weightedaverage number of common shares outstanding during the reporting period, which taking into account the dilutive effects of stock bonus on potential common shares.
 The number of shares is estimated by dividing the amount of employees' bonus by the closing price (after considering the dilutive effect of dividends) of the common shares at the end of the reporting period.
 Such dilutive effect of the potential shares needs to be included in the calculation of diluted EPS until employees' bonus to be settled in the form of common stocks are approved in the following year.

-(23)Non-Cash Transactions
+(23)Non-cash Transactions